jesspoe/peanuts/README.md

 * This website is built using Ruby on Rails - deployable on your local machine.
-* Purpose to showcase custom routes, MVC architectural pattern, and simple form creation.
+* Purpose to showcase custom routes, MVC architectural pattern, security, and form creation.